Our nationwide schools program

 b) boys are often left out of the discussion

-(In 2017 Bodyform hit the headlines when they depicted period blood as RED rather than BLUE, like all the other ads!
+(In 2017 Bodyform hit the headlines when they depicted period blood as RED rather than BLUE, like most other ads!
 We find this absurd!)

 What’s more, the big brands offering free samples in schools are responsible for encouraging the idea that periods are unhygienic and embarrassing.
 These attitudes are what lead to girls missing school when they’re on their period and to irresponsible product disposal that leads to polluted waterways and oceans.